levelKro/pideskboard/README.md

 ## Install
 Please refer to this Wiki page; https://levelkro.xyz/wiki/RPi-piDeskboard (French) or run "install.sh" on your terminal over SSH.

+## LCD and other Raspberry Pi displays
+You can use any display (with touchscreen for better result) with piDeskboard.
+You can consult the section about this in the wiki.
+Support resolution of 480x320, 800x480 and 1024x600.

 ## Raspbian OS & Bluetooth
 If you have plan to use the Bluetooth with the Raspbian Lite, you must use this version; 2020-02-14 (2020-02-13).
 And do not make "sudo apt upgrade".
 One of the package disable and made unusable the Bluetooth module.